Dadoji Kondadev Stadium

-The Dadoji Konddev Stadium, sometimes called SR Bhosle Krida Sankul Stadium by some sources, is a sports stadium in Thane, Maharashtra, India.
-It is named after Dadoji Konddev and it is currently used mostly for training.
+The Dadoji Konddev Stadium, sometimes called SR Bhosle Krida Sankul Stadium, is a sports stadium in Thane, Maharashtra, India.
+It is named after Dadoji Konddev and is currently used mostly for training.

 Its main ground has been built for cricket with an in-built six lane running track for athletes.
 The complex also includes 5 badminton courts, a gym, a table tennis hall, 2 squash courts, a billiards room, rami room, hall, bar room, and a canteen.

 Athletics and badminton coaching by the Thane Municipal Corporation's Badminton Association has also been conducted here since 1987.

 The stadium also hosts a number of private athletics coaching classes as well like Track and Field Masters Club, Achievers Club, Seven Stars.